1985 Mexico City earthquake: Sewing factory

-On Manuel José Othón Street, in the Colonia Obrera neighborhood, near Metro station San Antonio Abad, was one of the many garment factories located in the city center area.
-It was destroyed along with approximately 1,200 other workshops.
+Manuel José Othón Street in the Colonia Obrera neighborhood, near Metro station San Antonio Abad, was the location of one of the many garment factories in the city center area.
+Called "Topeka", a garment factory building was destroyed along with approximately 1,200 other workshops.

-Called "Topeka", it was one of three buildings that collapsed on this block.
+"Topeka" was one of three buildings that collapsed on this block.
 The magazine Proceso reported that by the time rescue workers reached the building, the owners were already in a hurry to demolish it, without trying to rescue or recover the workers trapped inside.
 About 150 bodies of workers had already been pulled from the wreckage by fellow employees using their bare hands.

 The collapse of this factory exposed the deplorable conditions to which many of these women were subjected.
 The building that collapsed, as well as many others, were found to be decrepit.
 It came to be known that many of the women had to work extended hours with little or no compensation, and few, if any, of the labor laws on the books were being followed.
 This event made the garment industry a labor embarrassment.

 All that remains of the factory is a small empty lot with a bronze statue of a woman sewing.
 Apartments were built on the remainder of the property.

 Conalep SPP

 The Conalep SPP was a building located between the streets of Iturbide and Humboldt, in the Historic Center of Mexico City, which was destroyed by the 8.1 magnitude earthquake of 19 September 1985.

 In this school the classes normally started at 7 o'clock in the morning, so the students were already in class.
 Some data indicate that around 120 people died and some disappeared in this building.
-Literally this building was split in two, the part that overlooked Humboldt Street stood and the part that overlooked Iturbide Street collapsed falling floor to floor and pulling the building towards that street.
+The building was split in two by the earthquake; the part that overlooked Humboldt Street remained standing while the part that overlooked Iturbide Street fell down completely.
+The Iturbide wing collapsed floor to floor and the debris tumbled into the street.

 Central Communications Center

 On Eje Central and Xola Avenue, at the southern end of the lake-bed zone was (and is) the Secretaría de Comunicaciones y Transportes (Ministry of Communication and Transportation), a reinforced concrete structure with its microwave tower.
-This structure failed, causing the near total collapse of long distance communications between Mexico City and the rest of the world.
+This structure failed, causing the near total collapse of long-distance communications between Mexico City and the rest of the world.